Occurs check: Rational tree unification

+Jaffar’s 1984 work proposed a refinement based on union–find techniques, effectively reducing the worst-case complexity to near-linear time.
+Modern systems — including SWI-Prolog, SICStus Prolog, Scryer Prolog, and Ciao Prolog — appear to implement variants of this approach.

 See image for an example run of the unification algorithm given in Unification (computer science)#A unification algorithm, trying to solve the goal $cons(x,y) \stackrel{?}{=} cons(1,cons(x,cons(2,y)))$, however without the occurs check rule (named "check" there); applying rule "eliminate" instead leads to a cyclic graph (i.e. an infinite term) in the last step.

-Sound Unification
+Sound unification

 ISO Prolog implementations have the built-in predicate unify_with_occurs_check/2 for sound unification but are free to use unsound or even looping algorithms when unification is invoked otherwise, provided the algorithm works correctly for all cases that are "not subject to occurs-check" (NSTO).
 The built-in acyclic_term/1 serves to check the finiteness of terms.